Rafael Devers Player Props: Red Sox vs. Athletics

 Rafael Devers At The Plate

-- Devers has 83 hits, which is tops among Boston hitters this season, while batting .255 with 39 extra-base hits.
+- Devers leads Boston in total hits (83) this season while batting .253 with 39 extra-base hits.

-- He ranks 83rd in batting average, 87th in on base percentage, and 22nd in slugging among the qualified hitters in baseball.
+- Among qualified batters in MLB, he ranks 87th in batting average, 86th in on-base percentage, and 26th in slugging.

-- In 61.9% of his 84 games this season, Devers has picked up at least one hit.
-He's also had 26 multi-hit games.
+- Devers has picked up a hit in 52 of 85 games this season, with multiple hits 26 times.

-- In 46.4% of his games this year, Devers has had at least one RBI.
-He's picked up more than one in 20.2% and driven in three or more of his team's runs in seven contests.
+- Devers has an RBI in 40 of 85 games this season, with multiple RBI in 17 of them.
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 42.9% of his games this season, with two or more runs scored in 13.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.